meliao/osdc_support/pdc.rst

 Bionimbus PDC Best Practices
 -----------------------------

-The Bionimbus PDC is a HIPAA compliant cloud for analyzing and sharing PHI.
+The Bionimbus PDC is a HIPAA compliant cloud for analyzing and sharing protected data.
 The Bionimbus PDC is an  OpenStack cluster utilizing ephemeral storage in VMs with access to a separate S3-compatible storage system for persistent data storage.
 Allocations to all users and projects are given at the "tenant" level.

 Best practices on the PDC involve: